The Pursuit of Profit – Evil Or Not?

-It was recently mentioned to me that “In today’s world there is a growing segment of our society who view profits as wrong, as evil.
+It was recently mentioned to me that “In today’s world, there is a growing segment of our society who view profits as wrong, as evil.
 Corporations, companies, and others who pursue the profit motive are often considered mean, selfish, and unethical because it takes advantage of workers and the less fortunate.”
-This statement was then followed up with the question of whether not pursuing profits is ethical.
+This statement was then followed up with the question of whether or not pursuing profits is ethical.

-Both liberal Democrats and those aged 18-29 have shown strong growth in their support for socialism according to the Pew Research Center (Carrol, 2011).
-According to their research, today a strong majority of liberal Democrats support socialism and those aged 18-29 show an even greater shift toward favoring it.
+Both liberal Democrats and those aged 18-29 have shown strong growth in their support for socialism, according to the Pew Research Center (Carrol, 2011).
+According to their research, today, a strong majority of liberal Democrats support socialism, and those aged 18-29 show an even greater shift toward favoring it.
 Considering the parties involved, I immediately suspect state-run institutions of higher learning as a cause because these two classifications tend to go hand-in-hand.

 To those who support socialist ideas, I often present the following question: “Which communist state would you wish to live in?
 N.Korea, China, Cuba?”
-History has shown time and time again, that this idea is a failure and one to avoid at all costs, if not simply destroy once realized in your own society.
+History has shown time and time again that this idea is a failure and one to avoid at all costs, if not simply destroy, once realized in your own society.
 Why?
 Because historically speaking, it is economic cancer.
 Even Vladimir Putin (then Russian Prime Minister and current President of Russia at the time of this entry) suggested that the United States learn from Russian history and NOT exercise “excessive intervention in economic activity and blind faith in the state’s omnipotence”; IE: Socialism (Putin, 2009).

 The point in all of this is simply that socialism and communism are interlaced.
-In addition, these have also shown themselves to be highly ineffective in the long-term.
+In addition, these have also shown themselves to be highly ineffective in the long term.
 At the same time, these ideals suggest what the person mentioned above was talking about in that they view profits as wrong and evil, and those corporations, companies, and others who pursue the profit motive are mean, selfish, and unethical.

 On the other hand, capitalists and many Americans (for the most part) embrace the idea of profit.
 Specifically, we tend to embrace financial gain.
 We strive to increase the difference between the amount we earn and the amount we spend, be it in our homes, operating a business, or producing something.